MikeInnes/mikeinnes.github.io/_drafts/mixture-vi.md

     \end{aligned}]]
 </div>

-which is easy to work out.
+which is easy to calculate.
 Another nice feature of this approach is that it gives us a lower bound on [[P(X)]] (also called the "model evidence"), because [[D_{KL}]] must be positive.

 $[[E_{\hat Q}[ \log(P(X, \theta)) - \log(\hat Q(\theta))] \le \log(P(X))]]

 (Note the sign flip; we'll maximise this quantity to minimise [[D_{KL}]].)

 For this reason, the left hand side is often called the "evidence lower bound" or ELBO.
-Getting the model evidence as part of fitting is a particularly useful feature of VI. [[P(X)]] can be used to find the probability that one model is better than another, as if choice of model were like any other parameter.
-Optimising the ELBO both finds the model parameters and helps us improve the model itself.
+Getting the model evidence as part of fitting is a particularly useful feature of VI. [[P(X)]] can be used to find the probability that one model is better than another, making the choice of best model a parameter like any other.
+So optimising the ELBO both finds the model parameters and helps us improve the model itself.

 Calculating the ELBO still involves an integral, but because it's an expectation we can approximate it by taking samples from [[\hat Q]].